CMSgov/bluebutton-site-static/_pages/developers.md

 **Meet Lucille**

-Lucille is an 70-year old female.
+Lucille is a 70-year old female.
 She has non-small cell lung cancer.
 Prior to her diagnosis, Lucille was active and had no significant health issues.
-She went on daily walks around her neighborhood, did yoga, and made a concerted effort to eat healthy.
-Lucille smoked cigarettes for a few years when she was a teenager, but quit after her father passed away from lung cancer.
-Her only other family history is mild hypertension on her mother&#39;s side.
+She went on daily walks around her neighborhood, did yoga and made a concerted effort to eat healthy.
+Lucille smoked cigarettes for a few years when she was a teenager, but she quit after her father passed away from lung cancer.
+Her only other family history is mild hypertension on her mother’s side.

 Below are some examples you may find in the Explanation of Benefit FHIR resource for Lucille.